rblack42/ansible-clean-mac-setup/README.rst

 Issues
 ======

-If yoy try this project out on your own system and run into any problems, please use the **issue** tool on *GitHub* to let me know.
+If you try this project out on your own system and run into any problems, please use the **issue** tool on *GitHub* to let me know.
 I will try to fix any problems discovered as soon as I can.